rhuijben/AmpScm/README.md

 be used separately.
 The IAsyncQueryable<T> support is abstracted via the hopefully temporary *AmpScm.Linq.AsyncQueryable*, until Async LINQ is fully supported in .NET itself.

-Currently this library is read-only, but writing database entities (blob, commit, tree, tag) will be added.
+Currently this library is read-only, but writing database entities (blob, commit, tree, tag, reference) will be added.

 ## AmpScm.Git.Client
 [![latest version](https://img.shields.io/nuget/v/AmpScm.Git.Client)](https://www.nuget.org/packages/AmpScm.Git.Client)

 Built on top of the git repository is an early release quick and dirty Git client layer, which forwards operations to the git plumbing code.
 Mostly intended for testing the lower layers, but probly useful for more users.
+May become a more advanced client later on.